Enabling Exchange Scheduling in single-use VMRs

 If the Management Node cannot be contacted by the Conferencing Node, the Conferencing Node will respond to the add-in with the placeholder text from the Placeholder instructions text field.
 A multi-line security token in the format TOK:-<xxx># (obtained directly from the Microsoft Exchange server by the add-in) is also inserted into the email; again, this text must not be edited or deleted.

-The add-in will also add the equipment resource as a required attendee.
+The add-in also adds the equipment resource as a required attendee.
 This equipment resource must be included in all subsequent requests relating to this meeting.

 Management Node creates VMRs

 When the user sends the meeting request, a message is sent to the equipment resource's mailbox.
-The Management Node monitors this mailbox using the service account.
+The Management Node monitors this mailbox using EWS impersonation.
 For each new meeting request received, the Management Node generates a VMR with the required aliases (one numeric, the other numeric with domain).
 For recurring meetings, the same alias is used for all instances of the meeting.
 For meeting updates and cancellations, the Management Node will update the associated VMR accordingly.

-The VMR will be created as soon as the Management Node receives the meeting request, but meeting participants will not be able to use the VMR until they are within the period of time configured by the Join before buffer and Join after buffer.
+The VMR is created as soon as the Management Node receives the meeting request, but meeting participants cannot use the VMR until they are within the period of time configured by the Join before buffer and Join after buffer.
 Participants who have successfully joined the VMR can continue to use it until the last participant has left; the conference will not be terminated automatically by the scheduling service, although it may be automatically terminated for other reasons.

 If the Management Node has been offline, when it comes online it connects to the equipment resource's mailbox and reads the requests.
 At this point it creates and updates VMRs.
 For meetings that were not assigned a PXPS:- ID, the Management Node will generate an alias and create the VMR.
-It will then replace the Placeholder instructions text and security token (TOK:-<xxx>#) in the original meeting request with a PXPS:- ID, along with details of the aliases and the joining instructions.
-The Management Node will then use the service account to send the updated request to all attendees on behalf of the meeting organizer (the request will show in the organizer's sent items folder).
-This updated request will also be sent to the equipment resource's mailbox.
+It then replaces the Placeholder instructions text and security token (TOK:-<xxx>#) in the original meeting request with a PXPS:- ID, along with details of the aliases and the joining instructions.
+The Management Node then uses impersonation to send the updated request to all attendees on behalf of the meeting organizer (the request is shown in the organizer's sent items folder).
+This updated request is also sent to the equipment resource's mailbox.

 PXPS:- and TOK:- security tags